No-Fuss Bánh Xèo Waffles

 Bánh Xèo, Vietnamese Pancakes usually made in a pan, got a twist from awesome Vietnamese housewives in the States.
 My spin on it?
 Banh Xeo Waffles.
 Got a waffle iron?
 Try it for a stress-free and delightful surprise!

-Related Recipes | More ways to utilize your waffle iron:
+Related Recipes | More creative waffle iron ideas:

 Ingredients